Muskan-1008/House-Price-Prediction/README.md

 House Price Prediction

-Firstly I performed Exploratory Data Analysis,Feature Engineering,Feature Scaling And Feature Selection to get useful insights from the data.

-Here I made the model to predict the price of houses.I applied various models and performed their hyperparameter tuning.

-The following models I applied:
+Overview:

+This repository contains code for predicting house prices using various regression models.
+The project involved thorough preprocessing steps including Exploratory Data Analysis (EDA), Feature Engineering, Feature Scaling, and Feature Selection to extract valuable insights from the dataset.

+Model Performance:

+Among the models tested, the Lasso Regression demonstrated the best performance, achieving a cross-validation score of 0.86076.

+Model List:

-1)Linear Regression
+Linear Regression

-2)Ridge Regression
+Ridge Regression

-3)Lasso Regression
+Lasso Regression (Top Performer)

-4)SVM Regressor
+SVM Regressor

-5)Random Forest Regressor
+Random Forest Regressor

-6)k-Nearest Neighbour Regressor
+k-Nearest Neighbour Regressor

-I found out Lasso has performed best out of all with a cross validation score of 0.86076
+Results:

+The Lasso Regression model stood out with the highest cross-validation score of 0.86076, indicating its superior performance in predicting house prices based on the dataset.